Most people know Alzheimer's disease affects the memory. But the symptoms can be physical as well as mental.

-Though the cause of Alzheimer’s is not known, doctors think the symptoms of the disease are caused by a buildup of harmful proteins in your brain called amyloid.
+Though the cause of Alzheimer’s is not known, doctors think the symptoms of the disease are caused by a buildup of harmful proteins in your brain called amyloid and tau.
 These proteins form large clumps, called tangles and plaques.
 They get in the way of normal brain function and kill healthy cells.

 The damage usually starts in the area of your brain that forms memories.
 People with early-stage Alzheimer's disease often have trouble remembering things.
 As the disease gets worse, the plaques and clusters also appear in the parts of the brain in charge of bodily behaviors.

 Everyday activities like walking, eating, going to the bathroom, and talking become harder.

 The effects of the disease will differ for each person as it gets worse.
 The pace can be slow.
 Some people live up to 20 years after a diagnosis.
 The average life expectancy, though, is 4 to 8 years.

 Which symptoms you have and when they appear are different for everyone.